• Skip to main content

 • Don't melt the butter!
 I know, I know, some recipes say melting the butter for crisp topping makes it better.
 I'm here to tell you it doesn't make mine better!
 I want the air in the butter while I mix all the ingredients together.

-How to Serve Rhubarb Crisp
+How To Serve Rhubarb Crisp

 You can serve this crisp with a dollop of sweetened whipped cream or my homemade Vanilla Ice Cream recipe.